alexfernandez/librecounter/README.md

 please let [the author](https://github.com/alexfernandez/) know to add it to the hide list so that stats are not stored at all.

-See more options on the [official website](https://librecounter.org/options).
+There are a host of visualiation options on the [official website](https://librecounter.org/options).

 ## API